asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Pre-Dial-Handlers.md

----

----
+!!! info ""

-**Information:**  If context or exten are not supplied then the current values from the caller channel are used.
+    If context or exten are not supplied then the current values from the caller channel are used.

----
+[//]: # (end-info)

 Examples